phauer/comment-sidecar/README.md

 ## Test Multi-site Scenarios and Different Origins

-You can use one deployed comment-side backend for multiple sites.
+You can use one deployed comment-sidecar backend for multiple sites.
 So we different domains and have to take [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) headers into account.
 To simulate this locally, use the proxy server of browsersync.

 ```bash
 # the backend runs in the php container on port 80